elastic/e-gpt/README.md

 #### Amazon

-You can also specify your Amazon SageMaker instance as an endpoint for chat-ui.
+You can also specify your Amazon SageMaker instance as an endpoint for elastic-gpt.
 The config goes like this:

 ```env
 "endpoints": [